zana9999/zana9999/README.md

 # Hey there! 👋

-**I’m Farzana, a 3rd-year CS student focused on software engineering, AI, and practical coding projects!**
+**I’m Farzana, a 3rd-year CS student @ York University focused on software engineering, AI, and practical coding projects!**

 When I’m not coding, you’ll find me:
 🎵 Listening to music | 🎬 Watching movies & anime | 💻 Studying